spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec2.rst

 :sup:`1`\ The exact order of the :ref:`extract_2d <extract_2d_step>`, :ref:`srctype <srctype_step>`,
 and :ref:`flat_field <flatfield_step>` steps depends on the observing mode.
-For NIRISS, MIRI WFSS, NIRCam WFSS, as well as NIRCam TSO grism exposures, the order is flat_field, extract_2d, and srctype (no wavecorr).
+For NIRISS, MIRI, NIRCam WFSS, as well as NIRCam TSO grism exposures, the order is flat_field, extract_2d, and srctype (no wavecorr).
 For all other modes the order is extract_2d, srctype, wavecorr, and flat_field.